Lowdham: History

-Relics of the Middle Ages remaining are an alabaster slab and a figure of a knight in armour, in the chancel of the church, inscribed to the memory of Sir John de Loudham.
-The dog at the feet of the effigy suggests that Loudham was a warrior.
+Relics from the Middle Ages include an alabaster slab and a figure of a knight in armour, located in the chancel of St Mary's Church and inscribed in memory of Sir John de Loudham.
+The dog at the feet of the effigy indicates that Loudham was a warrior.
 According to one source, "Many of the Crusaders are represented with their feet on a dog, to show that they followed the standard of the Lord as faithfully as a dog follows the footsteps of his master."

-The old church and the castle mound are to the west of the bypass.
+The old church and the castle mound are located to the west of the bypass.
 St Mary's Church dates back to before the 14th century.
-In 1826 a Wesleyan Methodist Chapel (Top Chapel) was built in Ton Lane, and in 1844 an Independent Primitive Methodist Chapel (Bottom Chapel) appeared in the Main Street.
-The Ton Lane chapel closed in 1986.
-The Bottom Chapel continues in use as an Independent Methodist church.
+In 1826 a Wesleyan Methodist chapel (Top Chapel) was built on Ton Lane, and in 1844 an Independent Primitive Methodist chapel (Bottom Chapel) was established on Main Street.
+The Top Chapel closed in 1986, but the Bottom Chapel continues to be used as an Independent Methodist church.

-To the north-east of the bypass is Lowdham Mill.
-There is now little sign of the frame knitting industry that was important in this area in the 19th century.
-In 1844 there were 94 stocking frames working in Lowdham.
+To the northeast of the bypass is Lowdham Mill.
+There is now little evidence of the frame knitting industry that was significant in this area during the 19th century.
+In 1844 there were 94 stocking frames operating in Lowdham.